From the Historic Areas of Istanbul World Heritage inscription:

 Zeyrek and Süleymaniye Conservation Area

 This is another important part of the Historic Areas of Istanbul that comprise of mansions, public buildings, and timber houses.
 Most of these buildings were built in the 16th century but they remain intact until today.
-One of the biggest attractions within this zone is the Suleymaniye Mosque and its Complex.
+One of the biggest attractions in this zone is the Suleymaniye Mosque and its Complex.
 It is considered as one of the best masterpieces from Architect Mimar Sinan.

 This part of the Historic Areas of Istanbul is located near the West boundary.
 It also lies on the Golden Horn to Sea of Marmara.
 It is considered as one of the most important projects to emerge from the Ancient period.
 The construction of the land walls begun in the 5th century under the rule of Theodosius II.
 The land walls are notable for their size, quality of design, materials, and construction techniques that is well ahead of its time.